vr konzert

 • Wacken XR featuring virtual “mixed reality” stage from Magenta Music 360

-However, these concerts are still meant for the ordinary flat screen TV and not really what I imagine a VR concert to be.
-Since I “only” have a Meta Quest 2 available for research purposes, the search was limited to the Meta Quest Store.
+However, these concerts are still meant for the ordinary flat screen TV and not really what I imagine the future of a VR concert to be.
+Since I “only” have a Meta Quest 2 available for research purposes, the search for music was limited to the Meta Quest Store.

 Are there any VR concerts in the store at all?